quii/learn-go-with-tests/math.md

 And look - another useful `math` function: `math.Abs` returns the absolute value of a number - or in other words is gets rid of the minus sign if it's present.
 This is a good way of not having to worry about whether `a` is bigger or smallerthan `b`.

+Now the tests pass.

 [^1]: This is a lot easier than writing a name out by hand as a string and then having to keep it in sync with the actual time.
 Believe me you don't want to do that...
+[^2]: In short it makes it easier to do calculus with circles as π just keeps coming up as an angle if you use normal degrees, so if you count your angles in πs it makes all the equations simpler.

 [texttemplate]: https://golang.org/pkg/text/template/